Seamlessly connect SamCart to all your favorite tools + automate every step of your customer's journey.

 - Order Completed - fires after a customer completes the funnel, upsells included.

-- Upsell Purchased - fires when the upsell is purchased.
+- Upsell Purchased - fires when the product is purchased as an upsell.

 Below, we'll break down how it works and some features that make running your business easier than ever!

 Integrate You Application With SamCart

 Start by clicking over to your Marketplace Settings.
 Then select Integrations from the left-hand side of your screen.

 Here, under the Integration Setup tab, you'll see a list of all your active integrations that are already connected to SamCart's Integration Engine.

 To add a new new integration, click the New Integration button: